tmbaradel/redux-react-login/README.md

 What it is?:
 ---------------
-This is an example how a login and secured area can be implemented.
+This is an example how a login and secured area can be implemented with react/redux.

 How it works?:
 ---------------